PathologyDataScience/HistomicsML2/docs/data-create.rst

   $ docker run -it --rm --name createinfo -v "$PWD":/"${PWD##*/}" cancerdatascience/hml_dataset_gpu:1.0 python scripts/CreateSlideInformation.py --projectName "${PWD##*/}"

-Here the -v option mounts the base project folder to the same directory under the root directory inside the container.
+Here the -v option mounts the project directory inside the container and with the same name under root '/'.

   --projectName
     Name of the project directory.
 Default 'myproject'.